 Introduces the student to a broad functional understanding of marketing.
-Topics include buyer behavior, product planning, channels of distribution, price policies, and promotional activities.
+Topics include buyer behavior, product planning, channels of distribution, price policies and promotional activities.
 Offered: Fall, Spring.

-MKT 260 RETAILING 3 credits
+MKT 260 RETAILING

 Examination of the organization and operation of retail establishments.
-Emphasis is placed on markup, pricing, stock turn, sales and stock planning, and the selling of services as well as goods.
+Emphasis is placed on markup, pricing, stock turn, sales and stock planning, and the selling of services and goods.
 Prerequisite: MKT 250.